 This system is dangerous, it has claimed lives and damaged many boats.
 Only very experienced operators should consider fishing and boating in these areas.
 If you are new or inexperienced then look up a fishing charter that can take you out.
 There are also large shipping vessels that come in and out of this section so do ensure you stay clear of any shipping lanes.

 As shown in the map above the Rip is separated by 3 key points Point Lonsdale, Shortlands Bluff, and Point Nepean.

 Things to do The Rip

 There are many beautiful surrounding townships on either side.
 That would include on the Bellarine Peninsula Queenscliff, Clifton Springs, Ocean Grove and on the Mornington peninsula side Sorrento, Rye and Rosebud.
 All of these are very popular destinations for holidays around Victoria.
-Clean beaches, scenic walks, parks, cafes, restaurants and mush more.
+Clean beaches, scenic walks, parks, cafes, restaurants and much more.
 These surrounding areas are popular for swimming, snorkelling, kayaking and fishing.

 Fishing The Rip

-We hope you have enjoyed The Rip Fishing Guide.
+Thank you for visiting The Rip Fishing Guide.
 If you feel this location guide is missing key information or needs any corrections made, then please let us know by emailing our team at email@example.com with specific details in the email.
 Please also feel free to share any fishing pictures you have from this location with us.
 Thank you